weic99/ionic-hokono/README.md

-# Hokono - a place for pets
+# Hokono: A place for pets

 ### Home page: Top liked posts are at top